Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ### Authenticate the client

-The `System.ClientModel` preview package provides a `KeyCredential` type for authentication.
+The `System.ClientModel` package provides a `KeyCredential` type for authentication.

 ## Key concepts